Sorry Goths and Hipsters—Jamaican singer Grace Jones was the first artist to cover Joy Division.

 The infamous slap

 On November 18th, 1980 Grace Jones repeatedly slaps talk show host Russell Harty on live television for being rude and repeatedly turning his back on her.
-This one of the most iconic moments on television let alone being a great moment for an icon such as Jones.
+This certainly an iconic moment on television let alone being an interesting moment for an icon such as Jones.

 The follow-up to Warm Leatherette, named after another cover of an essential post-punk track culled from Iggy Pop’s The Idiot LP, a record named the novel from Fyodor Dostoyevsky, and companion album to David Bowie’s Heroes.

-The track is question Night Clubbing, which was famously sampled for Nine Inch Nails 1992 singlee Closer’s trade mark piston sound.
+The track is question Night Clubbing, which was famously sampled for Nine Inch Nails 1992 single Closer’s trademark piston sound.

 It is worth noting, coincidence or not that The Idiot was the last thing Joy Division singer Ian Curtis listened to before hanging himself.

 Listen to Grace Jones cover of Nightclubbing below:

 Nightclubbing is Grace Jones’s fifth studio album, and although the title track is fantastic, it’s is hardly what this highly influential album is best known for regarding its impact on fashion and music.